Rayness/ClipTide/README.md

 - If you closed the program, then launch it and repeat the action from the fifth step, but this time without closing the program.
 7. After downloading, the folder with the downloaded videos will open and you can close the program.

-## Known bugs:
+## Known errors:
-- Videos with quotation marks ("") in their titles will not be added to the download queue;
+1. Problem: Videos with quotation marks ("") in their titles will not be able to be added to the download queue.
+- Solution: missing;

-- Sometimes the download folder may not be applied immediately after selection and you need to restart the program;
+2. Problem: Sometimes the download folder may not be applied immediately after selection.
+- Solution: Restart the program;

-- Incorrect display of playlist downloads, how to determine: the indicator spins for a very long time and nothing happens for a long time.
+3. Problem: Incorrect display of playlist downloads, how to determine: the indicator spins for a very long time and nothing happens for a long time.
 If you wait, the playlist name will appear in the queue without a preview.
 The entire playlist will be downloaded.
+- Solution: Do not add playlists to the queue, or wait;

+4. Problem: Saving the selected folder and download queue does not work.
+- Solution: Run the file as an administrator.

 ## Future plans:
 - [ ] Add auto-update ( coming soon );